matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

     auth difference.
-*   The **"reverse topological power ordering"**[^4] of a set of events is an ordering of the given events, plus any events in their auth chains that appear in the auth difference, ordered such that x < y if:
+*   The **"reverse topological power ordering"**[^4] of a set of events is an ordering of the given events, plus any events in their auth chains that appear in the auth difference, topologically ordered by their auth chains with ties broken such that x < y if:

-    1.  x is in the auth chain of y, or if
-    2.  x's sender has a greater power level than y (calculated by looking at their respective auth events, or if
+    1.  x's sender has a greater power level than y (calculated by looking at their respective auth events, or if
-    3.  x's origin_server_ts is less than y's, or if
+    2.  x's origin_server_ts is less than y's, or if
-    4.  x's event_id is lexicographically less than y's
+    3.  x's event_id is lexicographically less than y's

     This is also known as a lexicographical topological sort.